-5. OPERATION PRACTICES
+6. OPERATION PRACTICES

-As the Group is principally engaged in providing financial services, our success highly hinges on market reputation and customers' satisfaction.
-We adhere to a high standard of business ethics and aim to serve our customers with quality services.
+As the Group is principally engaged in providing financial services, our performance is highly dependent on market reputation and customers' satisfaction.
+We adhere to a high standard of business ethics and strive to provide excellent service quality to our customers.